agerwitz/ultimate-guide-to-bosh/README.md

 Which `java` package?
 Oracle Java or OpenJDK?
 The JDK or the JRE?
 Which version?

-There is an important assumption built into the very fibre of BOSH that each of these questions is important and the answer potentially critical.
+There is an important assumption built into the very fiber of BOSH that each of these questions is important and the answer potentially critical.
 Even if the initial person who deployed Zookeeper initially didn't specifically care which version of Apache Zookeeper or which JDK they used; everyone from that day onwards will need to care.

 Each version of a BOSH release combines a specific combination of packages and job templates that are written and packaged to work together.
 Instead of worrying about a matrix of Zookeeper and Java editions and versions that might work together, a BOSH release will explicitly package one of each together as a known good pair.